CoderXDY/JSDataConstruction/readme.md

 > it is demo implments some data construction using javascript.
 ## tips ##
 use sublime text3 plugin to run the scripts
+>
 > 1. install nodejs
 >
 > 2. in the editor'menu, you can tool->Build System->New Build System
 >
-> 3.copy teh code into a new file:
+> 3. copy teh code into a new file:
 ```
 {
     "cmd": ["node", "$file"],